theQuert/XPS-9360-macOS/README.md

   - Formatting SSD into `4K sectors` with `nvme-cli` to work better with `APFS`, see the guide https://www.tonymacx86.com/threads/guide-sierra-on-hp-spectre-x360-native-kaby-lake-support.228302/
 #### Get compatible with LITEON and PLEXTOR SSD
-  - To solve the problem, you need to add patches to existed `config.plist`
+  - To solve the problem, `config.plist` with patches is needed.
-  - Thea `config.plist` with patch is under the path [config for LITEON](https://github.com/the-Quert/XPS-9360-macOS/tree/master/CLOVER/config_for_LITEON).
+  - The `config.plist` with patches is under the path [config for LITEON](https://github.com/the-Quert/XPS-9360-macOS/tree/master/CLOVER/config_for_LITEON).
-  - Try one at each time, one of them is captible with your SSD.
+  - Rename to `config.plist` and try one at each time, one of them would be capatible with your SSD.

 #### BIOS settings
   - Sata: AHCI